 As a Ph.D student in archaeology, I had the honor of teaching archaeological field methods to a group of twenty undergraduates for the last six weeks in the mountains.
-My girl and I taught them excavation, survey, artifact analysis, mapping, and you guessed it...after hours, there was plenty of time for the old ways!
+I taught them excavation, survey, artifact analysis, mapping, and you guessed it...after hours, there was plenty of time for the old ways!

 I was lucky enough to befriend a couple of archery deer hunters.
 Once successful they were happy to show the students how to butcher the buck they got.
 After I helped them with the process they offered us the skin, ribs, heart, a leg and even the loins.
 We were extremely grateful!